AI-sandbox/LAI-Net/README.md

 LAI-Net can be used in two ways:

 - Training a model from scratch using provided training data or
-- Loading a pre-trained network models
+- Loading pre-trained network models

 For training and inference use: